danya996/SQL-PROJECT-1/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-project: import raw database into pgAdmin and analyze data to answer questions
+project: import raw database into pgAdmin and use SQL knowledge to analyze data
-Goals: undertanding the database, clean data, use integrit data to answer questions
+Goals: The goal is to clean data, use integrit data for analysis, and execute a QA

 ## Process
 step 1